notblackout/kf2-controlled-difficulty/spawn.md

 * 2 slashers, 3 gorefasts, and a scrake
 * 3 fleshpounds

 Standard KF2 comes with predefined squad definitions, called "archetypes", created by  Tripwire.
-For each combination of difficulty+gamelength+wavenumber, the game also has a list of squad archetypes allowed to spawn in that wave.
+A list of archetypes is associated with each combination of difficulty+gamelength+wavenumber.
 For a full list of these archetypes, consult [Simple Cat's KF2 spreadsheet](https://docs.google.com/spreadsheets/d/1GDpg2mN1l_86U_RaDug0glFx8cZCuErwxZLiBKl9SyY) or open the KF2 SDK and browse Packages->Gameplay->GP_Spawning_ARCH

-When a wave starts, the game creates an initially-empty list.
-The game adds all of the wave's "normal squads" as described in Simple Cat's spreadsheet to the list.
-The game then randomly selects one "special squad" as described in Simple Cat's spreadsheet and adds it to the list.
-The game then randomly shuffles the entire list.
+When a wave starts, the game creates an initially-empty squadlist.
+The game iterates through all "normal squad" archetypes, adding each one to the its list.
+The game then randomly selects one "special squad" archetype and adds it to the squadlist.
+The game then randomly shuffles the entire squadlist.

-The game then iterates through the shuffled list, spawning zeds as it goes.
+The game then spawns each squad in the squadlist.

-If the game reaches the end of the list before the wave ends, then it discards the old list and repeats the entire list-building process, but with one exception: on the 2nd, 4th, 6th, ... lists, the game only uses regular squads.
-This creates a natural rhythm: the beginning of a wave tends to be more hectic because the spawn list includes a special squad, but that is followed by a less hectic spawn list with no special squad, then there is another spawn list with a special squad that makes the game more hectic, etc.
+If the game reaches the end of the squadlist before the wave ends, then it discards the used-up squadlist and repeats entire squadlist-building process from the start.
+However, there is one special consideration: on the 2nd, 4th, 6th, ... squadlists, the game only uses "normal squad" archetypes.
+It does not spawn a "special squad" archetype on these even-numbered squadlists.
+This behavior creates a natural hard-easy-hard-easy-... rhythm.
+The beginning of a wave tends to be more hectic because the spawn list includes a special squad, but that is followed by a less hectic spawn list with no special squad, then there is another spawn list with a special squad that makes the game more hectic, etc.

-Note that the name "normal squad" is somewhat misleading.
+Note that "normal squad" is somewhat misleading.
 In later waves on higher difficulties, a "normal squad" may include up to one scrake.
-For example, "normal squads" on Wave 10 HOE guarantee at least two scrakes per pass through the spawn list, even with no special squad.
+For example, there are two separate "normal squad" archetypes on Wave 10 HOE that have one scrake each.
+This means even the squadlists without a "special squad" archetype will still have two scrakes, and squadlists with a "special squad" archytpes have two extra scrakes mixed in.

 This system removes player control over difficulty.
 It has two key problems: